-New EDHECinfra research finds there is no financial penalty or gain (based on Return on Assets) for infrastructure firms to implement ESG management and reporting.
+New EDHECinfra research finds no financial penalty or gain for infrastructure firms in implementing ESG management and reporting.

-A new paper drawn from the EDHECinfra/LTIIA Research Chair shows that Environmental, Social and Governance (ESG) scores are not negatively or positively correlated with the financial performance of unlisted infrastructure firms.
+A new paper drawn from the EDHECinfra/LTIIA Research Chair shows that Environmental, Social and Governance (ESG) scores show neither negative nor positive correlation with the financial performance of unlisted infrastructure firms when based on Return on Assets.

-This initial study – ESG Reporting and Financial Performance: the Case of Infrastructure – represents the first research insights into the link between returns and ESG in unlisted infrastructure.
+This initial study bears the title ESG Reporting and Financial Performance: the Case of Infrastructure.
+It represents the first research insights into the link between returns and ESG in unlisted infrastructure.

-The study cross-references two unique databases: the ESG scores computed by GRESB Infrastructure since 2016, and the financial metrics of the EDHECinfra universe.
-The paper shows that once the traditional factors that explain returns are taken into account, ESG ratings are not a significant driver of returns or profits.
+The study cross-references two unique databases.
+First are the ESG scores computed by GRESB Infrastructure since 2016 while the second are the financial metrics of the EDHECinfra universe.
+It shows that, after taking traditional factors into account, ESG ratings do not significantly drive returns or profits.

-Rick Walters, Director of GRESB Infrastructure says, “This is the first generation of this research and it helps us refine our understanding of why ESG matters and how ESG data collection will continue to evolve to answer investors’ questions in the future.
-The ESG scores used in the study measure the management approach and transparency of performance reporting and highlight the need for more direct measures of such performance.”
+Rick Walters, Director of GRESB Infrastructure explains.
+“This is the first generation of this research.
+It helps us refine our understanding of why ESG matters and how ESG data collection will continue to evolve to answer investors’ questions in the future.
+The ESG scores used in the study measure the management approach and transparency of performance reporting.
+They highlight the need for more direct measures of such performance.”

-Future research will aim to use longer time series, introduce additional measures of performance and utilise direct measures of ESG impact.
+Future research will aim to use longer time series, as well as introduce additional performance measures and utilise direct measures of ESG impact.